 Mooji has travelled to Spain, Italy, Germany, Sweden, North America, Argentina, Brasil, UK, Ireland, Portugal, Ukraine, Poland, Russia, and India, conducting Satsang meetings, Intensives and Retreats.
 He is ever open to meeting sincere seekers of truth, whatever their background.

 - * Mooji

-- The pronounced sound 'mu' in japanese, comes from the root chinese word 'wu' meaning emptiness, nothingness. 'ji': a hindi term is used usually at the end of a name as a mark of respect and affection.
-Mooji prefers this name and sound, which is already part of his family name, to the personal christian name 'tony'.
+- The pronounced sound 'mu' in Japanese, comes from the root Chinese word 'wu' meaning emptiness, nothingness. 'ji': this Hindi term is used at the end of a name as a mark of respect and affection.
+Sri Mooji prefers this name and sound, which is already part of his family name, to the personal Christian name 'Tony'.

 - * Sat Guru

 - A spiritual preceptor of the highest attainment.
 One who has realized the ultimate truth.
 Also, the inner Guru; One's true Self; the impersonal Absolute.

 - * Sri Ramana Maharshi

 - Widely known as the unique Sage of the 20th Century.
 His life was a perfect example of simplicity, purity, equality and equanimity, born from the unalterable experience of the Self.